 I’ll sum all this up by saying that I am extremely happy with the final result from Aklasu.
 And I’m a little proud that I got to have a hand in helping this project to come to life.
 Aklasu has only produced 45 Orbis Ties for this one time, limited edition run.
 And once they’re gone, they’re gone!
 The price is $119 U.S. and Aklasu offers free shipping to Canada and the USA.
 To order your tie, visit the Aklasu website here!

 Iconic Alternatives was provided with a tie at no cost for it’s participation in this project.
-However, neither Iconic Alternatives nor the author will received any financial compensation from the future sales of any tie.
+However, neither Iconic Alternatives nor the author will receive any financial compensation from the future sales of any tie.
 I was just happy to finally get the tie I’ve always wanted!